jasonful/lcc/src/ulp.md

 	a different license which can be found in the CPYRIGHT file in the root directory of the source code.
 */
+/* Don't use r3 because it is reserved for handling spills */

-#define TMASKIREG 0xF
+#define TMASKIREG 0x7
+/* We don't have enough registers for register variables */
-#define VMASKIREG 0xF
+#define VMASKIREG 0x0

 #define RMASKIREG 0x1

 #include "c.h"